KhronosGroup/Vulkan-Profiles/OVERVIEW.md

 ## Vulkan Profiles File Processing (`vkprofiles`)

-The *Vulkan Profiles Toolset* includes the `vkprofiles` CLI tool to convert, merge, validate, and process profile files.
+The *Vulkan Profiles Tools* include the `vkprofiles` command line tool to transform, combine and validate profile files.
+This tool aims at helping Vulkan developers to create their own Vulkan profiles to reflect their Vulkan applications requirements and the Vulkan platforms they want to support.

-For merging profile files, it supports both:
+For combinng profile files, it supports:

-* Intersection of Vulkan Capabilities
-* Union of Vulkan Capabilities
+* Union of Vulkan Capabilities: To accumulate Vulkan capabilities from multiple profiles
+* Intersection of Vulkan Capabilities: To find the common set of Vulkan capabilities of multiple profiles
+* Difference of Vulkan Capabilities: To identify the specific capabilities some profiles contains but some other don't.

 [GPUInfo.org](https://vulkan.gpuinfo.org/) allows downloading `device` profiles in the form of JSON files.
 We can use these files to create *platform* profiles by calculating their intersection.